Why is this project important?

 Community

-• A 1800 number (1800 841 444) managed by the project team
+• Dedicated project 1800 phone number (1800 841 444)

-• Door knocks to residents and businesses
+• Door knocks to discuss the project with local residents and businesses

 • In-person meetings